DominikMa/P2-Traffic-Sign-Classifier-Project/README.md

 The Adam paper suggests default settings (0.001) for the learning rate which is used in this training.

 The batch size is chosen as 256.
-The model was then trained over 50 epochs.
+The model was then trained over 75 epochs.

 #### 5. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-My final model results were:
+The final model results were:
-* training set accuracy of ?
+* training set accuracy of 0.997
-* validation set accuracy of ?
+* validation set accuracy of 0.972
-* test set accuracy of ?
+* test set accuracy of 0.966

 As a starting point the LeNet architecture was tried, because it was already implemented.
 LeNet preforms well for the MNIST data and therefor may be good at the traffic signs as well.
 Simply using the LeNet model resulted in a validation set accuracy about 0.86.